 Residential Water Heater Services

-1st Choice Plumbing, Heating, and Air Conditioning is the premier option for water heater installation, repair, and service in Parker, CO.
+1st Choice Pro Services is the premier option for water heater installation, repair, and service in Centennial, CO.
 Our team of experienced professionals can install and repair all major types of water heaters, including conventional, tankless, demand, and heat pump, as well as all major fuel types, including electric, natural gas, and propane.
-We can provide service 24/7, so we’re always ready to take your call.
+We provide service 24/7 in Centennial, CO and surrounding areas, so we’re always ready to take your call.

 Watch for these Warning Signs

-Get in touch with us if you’ve noticed any of the following warning signs that could mean you need water heater repair or replacement:
+Get in touch with us if you’ve noticed any of the following warning signs that could mean you need water heater repair or replacement in Centennial, CO:

 - No hot water or fluctuating water heat: Obviously if you have no hot water, it’s a pretty clear sign that something is wrong, but even fluctuating water temperature can be an indicator that it’s time for repair.
 This is usually a sign that something is amiss with the heating elements.

 - Low water pressure: Mineral deposits develop overtime in hot water heaters, causing issues with the heating elements and potentially blocking pipes.
-These blockages can result in low water pressure, meaning it’s time to have a professional take a look.
+These blockages can result in low water pressure, meaning it’s time to have a professional take a look at your water heaters.

-- Rust-colored water: This usually indicates that either the inside of your tank is rusting, or your pipes are corroding, both of which require the help of a professional plumber in Parker, CO.
+- Rust-colored water: This usually indicates that either the inside of your tank is rusting, or your pipes are corroding, both of which require the help of a professional plumber in Centennial, CO.

-- Leaks: If you notice any amount of water around your tank, it’s not a good sign.
+- Leaks: If you notice any amount of water around your hot water heaters, it’s not a good sign.
 This could mean your water heater has developed a crack and is leaking water from it.
-Call a professional before the crack gets worse and causes water damage.
+Call a Centennial, CO professional before the crack gets worse and causes water damage.